MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Usage patterns*: Analyze the historical usage patterns of the component.
 If the usage is consistently high and stable, committing to the maximum consistent usage makes sense.
 But if the usage is highly variable or unpredictable, committing to the maximum consistent usage might not be feasible or cost-effective.
 - *Flexibility and scalability*: Consider the flexibility and scalability of the component.
 If the component can easily scale up or down based on demand, it might be more suitable to opt for flexible pricing models that allow you to adjust resources dynamically.
 This way, you can align your costs with the actual usage of the component.
 - *Engagement with the provider*: Communicate with the provider to gather information about its plans, roadmap, and commitment to the component or workload.
 This dialog provides valuable insights into the provider's long-term vision and commitment level.
-- *Cost analysis*: Perform a cost analysis to assess whether the potential savings of committing to a higher usage level outweigh the risks of not fully utilizing the commitment.
+- *Cost analysis*: Perform a cost analysis to assess whether the potential savings of committing to a higher usage level outweighs the risks of not fully utilizing the commitment.

 ### Evaluate and commit to available discounts